danieliu/jinsabacus/README.md

 ## Installation

-Clone the git repo `git clone https://github.com/danieliu/jinsabacus.git` and copy to your themes directory in `/wp-content/themes/`.
+Clone the git repo - `git clone https://github.com/danieliu/jinsabacus.git` and copy to your themes directory in `/wp-content/themes/`.

+or

+Direct install by .zip in the Themes admin section of an existing Wordpress site.

-## Customization
+## Defaults

 | Page          | Default Image
 | ------------- | --------------|